 Do the following

-Remove the guts from the fish and stuff it with slices of lemon or lime and sprigs of thyme.
-Cut slits through the skin (so you can easily remove it at the table) and rub the fish with olive oil and saffron.
-Grill the fish on the barbecue or on the oven grill, about 10 minutes on each side.
+Gut the fish and stuff it with slices of lemon or lime and sprigs of thyme.
+Cut slits through the skin (so that it can be easily removed at the table) and rub the fish with olive oil and saffron.
+Grill the fish on the barbecue or on the oven grill grate, about 10 minutes on each side.

 Serve with